Lonkero

-Lonkero (/fi/) is a Finnish contortion of the long drink and it refers to a ready mixed drink made from gin and, most commonly, grapefruit soda, although other long drink flavours include cranberry, raspberry and lime.
+Lonkero (/fi/) is a Finnish nickname for a long drink, specifically a ready mixed drink made from gin and, most commonly, grapefruit soda, although other long drink flavours include cranberry, raspberry and lime.
 In Finland, lonkero is available in stores and restaurants, where it can be on draught, bottle or can.

 History

 In 1952, Finland was preparing to receive increased numbers of visitors connected to the Games of the XV Olympiad in Helsinki, the capital of Finland.
 As a compromise following the Finnish prohibition (1919–1932), the country was living with a strict state-controlled alcohol policy.
 In order to help vendors facing a wave of foreign customers, the state allowed some liberalization; Oy Alkoholiliike Ab, the national alcoholic beverage retailing and manufacturing monopoly – whose retailing successor is nowadays Alko Inc – introduced two brands of pre-mixed, bottled, ready to drink long drinks.
 These were the Gin Long Drink (gin with grapefruit) and the Brandy Long Drink (brandy with Pommac), then co-manufactured with Hartwall.
 The latter product was discontinued in the 1970s, after which the term long drink became primarily associated with the gin-and-grapefruit beverage in Finland.